Behind David Letterman's Favorite Song, "Everlong," by Dave Grohl & Foo Fighters « American Songwriter

 David Letterman called it “my favorite song by my favorite band.”
 During his recovery from heart surgery in 2000, he said, this was the song that got him through.
 He loved it so much, and it had such meaning in his life, that he invited Foo Fighters to perform it on the show five different times, between 1997 and 2015, including two of the most momentous and poignant shows: In 2000, for Dave’s first show back after his heart surgery and recovery, and in 2015 for Letterman’s’s final show.

 Dave Grohl wrote it during the Christmastime of 1996.
 In the midst of divorce, he was crashing at a friend’s home in Virginia in a sleeping bag on the floor.
-It’s where he wrote it, on an acoustic guitar in drop-D tuning, in about 45 minutes.
+He wrote the song there on his acoustic guitar in drop-D tuning.
+It took about 45 minutes.

 “That song’s about a girl that I’d fallen in love with,” said Grohl, “and it was about being connected to someone so much that not only do you love them physically and spiritually, but when you sing along with them you harmonize perfectly.”